Top 10 Pieces of Advice for Young People with Depression

 2 Go to an adult

-Edit: Both are Special ED teachers, stop judging me!
-I come to them as optional for mostly to calm down and to complete assignments for mostly Mr. Mayo.
-I do tests for Ms. Young though
+Edit: Both are Special Education teachers.
+Stop judging me!
+I come to them optionally, mostly to calm down and to complete assignments for mostly Mr. Mayo.
+I do tests for Ms. Young, though.

 3 Take your diagnosis seriously